JaneliaSciComp/ColorMIP_Mask_Search/ColorDepthMIP_Generator/README.md

 • "Segmentation based no lower value cut": neuron brightness is adjusted based on the segmentation, however, no-background clipping.
 This mode is good for 3D segmented neuron without background signals.<br><br>

 <b>Automatic brightness adjustment</b>
  - Add color scale: Adding the color scale bar on the right top.
-If you are creating the searching mask from the segmented 3D stack, this needs to be OFF.
  - Reversed color: The order of color is reversed with ON setting.
  - Apply Gamma 1.4: Gamma 1.4 applied, dimmer signals become brighter.
- - Skip MIP creation if already present in the save directory: will skip MIP creation if the MIP file exists within the save directory
+ - Skip MIP creation if already present in the save directory: it will skip MIP creation if the MIP file exists within the save directory
 - Skeleton bolded MIP: if the .nrrd is from CATMAID, this needs to be ON.
 <br>
 <b>DSLT version</b><br><br>